 The supervisor initiates a hire in Paycom, letting the Student Employment Coordinator know they would like to hire the student.
-The Student Employment Coordinator will review the hiring request to make sure the student is eligible to work and that they have completed a Form I-9 and Form W-4.
-The student will also be required to read and sign the Student Employment Offer Letter in Paycom.
-Once all documentation is completed, the Student Employment Coordinator will complete the hiring process and send an employment confirmation email, notifying the student employee and their supervisor when a student can begin working in that position.
+The Student Employment Coordinator will review the hiring request to make sure the student is eligible to work and that they have completed a Form I-9 and Form

+W-4.
+The student will also be required to read and sign the Student Employment Offer Letter in Revised 8/1/2024

+Paycom.
+Once all documentation is completed, the Student Employment Coordinator will complete the hiring process and notify the student employee and their supervisor when a student can begin working in that position.